padiketeku/EarthObservation101-Practicals/Activity-02-Sign up for an Earth Engine Account.md

 1, Sign in to your GMAIL account.
 Make sure it is the GMAIL account you would like associated with Google Earth Engine.

 2, Use this [link](https://code.earthengine.google.com/register) to sign up for Earth Engine using the Google Cloud.
-The link may bring up a window with details shown in the figure below.
+The link may bring up a window with details shown in the figure below. **caveat:** The green ring you see on the figure is just the mouse icon, please disregard.